bistcuite/unox-os/README.md

 # Unox
-Unox is an unix-like operating system written in c and assembly for learn about operating systems.
+Unox is a x86_64 unix-like operating system written in c and assembly for learn about operating systems.

 ## Roadmap
 - [ ] Write bootloader